Soccer-Mourinho sacked as Tottenham Hotspur manager

 By Martyn Herman

-LONDON, April 19 (Reuters) - Jose Mourinho was sacked as manager of Tottenham Hotspur on Monday six days before the League Cup final.
+LONDON, April 19 (Reuters) - Jose Mourinho was sacked as manager of Tottenham Hotspur on Monday after 17 months in charge of the London club and six days before they will appear in the League Cup final.

 Tottenham confirmed in a statement that the Portuguese had left along with his coaching staff.